Skip to main content

 • least-rtt — Round-Trip-Time based distribution, where requests are routed to the server with the lowest such rate, which is determined by the Ping health check monitor and defaults to 0 if Ping health check is not set;

-• first-alive — distributing the load to the first running server, providing protection against failure: sessions are not distributed among servers, but are processed by one "first" while it is "alive" and then switched to another running server;
+• first-alive — distributing the load to the first active server, providing protection against failure: sessions are not distributed among servers, but are processed by one "first" while it is "alive" and then switched to another running server;

 • http-host — an allocation based on the HTTP header of the host to direct the connection to a specific server.